 Stories vs data

-Business storytelling is not the only way to successfully convince others of your value.
+Business storytelling is not the only way to successfully convince others of your value of course.
 You can do it through relationships and the sheer power of word-of-mouth for example.
 You can back yourselves to bring an “efficiency factor” to your transactions that others cannot, or will not match.
 You can back your ingredients, algorithms or formulae to out-perform everyone around you.
 You can decide you will out-service everyone around you.
 But if you do decide that business storytelling will underpin how you build and grow your business in the years ahead, simply creating a “story” will not be enough.
-Keep in mind the words of Stephen Denning: “storytelling is a tool to achieve business purposes, not an end in itself.
+Keep in mind the words of Stephen Denning in terms of the role of the business storyteller: “storytelling is a tool to achieve business purposes, not an end in itself.
 When introducing storytelling, therefore, a sharp focus needs to be kept on the business purpose being pursued with the tool …”

 With that in mind, here are the three steps you need to take to ensure that business storytelling works for you.

 First, to be a storytelling organisation or brand, you need to embed storytelling not just as a way of communicating but potentially as part of the wider way you work.
-In other words, you need to commit to more than writing a narrative.
+In other words, you as the storyteller need to commit to more than writing a business narrative.
 Kate Kenyon suggests you need to put in place a total content infrastructure – of which there are five core parts:

 - Strategy – the role that business storytelling and the content connected to it will play in your business, and how, where and when you expect to see ROI from that